gofynd/fdk-client-golang/documentation/PLATFORM.md

-Category Meta.
+Get Data for one category.
 See example below or refer `CategoryResponse` for details

-Schema: `CategoryResponse`
+Schema: `SingleCategoryResponse`